SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <br>

 #### Q4.
 Which of the four dimensions of service management defines the activities, workflows, controls, and procedures needed to achieve agreed objectives?
-- a) Organizations and people
+- a) Organisations and people
 - b) Information and technology
 - c) Partners and suppliers
 - d) Value streams and processes
 <details>Answer: d</details>
 <br>

 #### Q5.
-An organization has been structured in a very traditional hierarchical structure and now has the challenge of “silo thinking” and finger pointing, when an issue arises.
+An organisation has been structured in a very traditional hierarchical structure and now has the challenge of “silo thinking” and finger pointing, when an issue arises.
 Which dimension should they specifically be working on to resolve this issue?
-- a) Organizations and people
+- a) Organisations and people
 - b) Information and technology
 - c) Partners and suppliers
 - d) Value streams and processes